A WBC count is a blood test to measure the number of white blood cells (WBCs) in the blood.

-WBCs help fight infections.
-They are also called leukocytes.
-There are five major types of white blood cells:
+WBCs are also called leukocytes.
+They help fight infections.
+There are 5 major types of white blood cells:

-Normal value ranges may vary slightly. among different labs.
-Some lab use different measurements or may test different specimens.
-Talk to your doctor about your test results.
+Normal value ranges may vary slightly among different labs.
+Some labs use different measurements or may test different specimens.
+Talk to your provider about your test results.

 A low number of WBCs is called leukopenia.
-A WBC count below 4500 is below normal
+A count less than 4,500 cells per microliter (4.5 × 109/L) is below normal.

 Drugs that may lower your WBC count include: